swcarpentry/git-novice/02-setup.md

 $ git config --list
 ~~~

-You can change your configuration as many times as you want to: just use the same commands to choose another editor or update your email address.
+You can change your configuration as many times as you want: just use the
+same commands to choose another editor or update your email address.

 > ## Proxy {.callout}
 >
-> In some networks you need to use a [proxy](https://en.wikipedia.org/wiki/Proxy_server).
-If this is the case you may also
+> In some networks you need to use a
+> [proxy](https://en.wikipedia.org/wiki/Proxy_server).
+If this is the case, you
-> need to tell Git about the proxy:
+> may also need to tell Git about the proxy:
 >
 > ~~~ {.bash}
 > $ git config --global http.proxy proxy-url